Charles Loewner: Continuous groups

 "During [Loewner's] 1955 visit to Berkeley he gave a course on continuous groups, and his lectures were reproduced in the form of duplicated notes.
 Loewner planned to write a detailed book on continuous groups based on these lecture notes, but the project was still in the formative stage at the time of his death."
 Harley Flanders and Murray H. Protter "decided to revise and correct the original lecture notes and make them available in permanent form."
 Charles Loewner: Theory of Continuous Groups (1971) was published by The MIT Press, and re-issued in 2008.

 In Loewner's terminology, if $x\in S$ and a group action is performed on $S$, then $x$ is called a quantity (page 10).
 The distinction is made between an abstract group $\mathfrak{g},$ and a realization of $\mathfrak{g},$ in terms of linear transformations that yield a group representation.
 These linear transformations are Jacobians denoted $J(\overset{u}{v})$ (page 41).
 The term invariant density is used for the Haar measure, which Loewner attributes to Adolph Hurwitz (page 46).
 Loewner proves that compact groups have equal left and right invariant densities (page 48).

-A reviewer said, "The reader is helped by illuminating examples and comments on relations with analysis and geometry."